Who has to pay council tax

 There will only be one bill sent to each property irrespective of the number of liable persons.
 It will be up to the persons named on the bill to decide how much each individual pays.
 If you have received a bill and think it is incorrect, you will need to contact us.

 If the council tax bill is unpaid, or partly unpaid, we can pursue one or any number of the jointly and severally liable persons for payment.

-If you are moving into, within or out of the Wycombe District Council area, please let us know about it.
+If you are moving into, within or out of the Buckinghamshire Council area, please let us know about it.
 Landlords or estate agents should also notify us of any changes in tenancy.
 This is so you pay the right amount for your properties.

 Tell us about a change of address

 If you disagree with our decision to make you the liable person, you should tell us why you think you are not responsible for paying the council tax, and provide any proof.
 We will look into the matter and write to tell you of our decision.